godancing/godancing.github.io/beginners.markdown

 order: 3
 ---

 New to contra dance?
-Watch [this video](#) and come at 7pm for the beginner's workshop.
+We'd love to have you!
+Be sure to **come at 7pm** for the beginner's workshop.

+## Contra Dance Basics

+.. video 1

+.. video 2